anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 However, since the CoAP protocol layer (if any) is inside the DTLS layer, so end-to-end encrypted between the Pledge and the Registrar, it is not possible for the Join Proxy to act as a CoAP proxy per {{Section 5.7 of RFC7252}}.

+Detailed examples of a complete JPY message are shown in {{appendix-examples-detailed}}.

 ### JPY Message Port Usage

 For the JPY messages sent to the Registrar, the Join Proxy SHOULD use the same UDP source port and IP source address